Nathan Healy

 Frequently Asked Questions

-Yes, solar panels increase home value in Punta Gorda.
-Research from Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar.
-For a median-priced Punta Gorda home, this translates to thousands of dollars in added value.
+Yes, solar panels can increase your home’s value in Punta Gorda.
+Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without them.
+For a $350,000 home in Punta Gorda, that could mean over $14,000 in added value.